We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Osteomalacia is a weakening of the bones.
-Problems with bone formation or with the bone building process cause osteomalacia.
+Problems with bone formation or the bone-building process causes osteomalacia.

-Osteomalacia isn’t the same as osteoporosis.
-Osteoporosis is a weakening of living bone that has already been formed and is being remodeled.
+This condition isn’t the same as osteoporosis.
+Osteoporosis is a weakening of living bone that is already formed and being remodeled.

-Vitamin D also helps maintain calcium and phosphate levels for proper bone formation.
+Vitamin D also helps maintain calcium and phosphate levels so your bones form properly.
 It’s made within the skin from exposure to ultraviolet (UV) rays in sunlight.
 It can also be absorbed from foods like dairy products and fish.

-Low levels of vitamin D mean that your body cannot process the calcium your bones need to stay strong if you have low levels of vitamin D. This can result from a problem with diet, lack of sun exposure, or a problem with your intestines.
+Your body can’t process the calcium your bones need to stay strong if you have low levels of vitamin D. This can result from a problem with diet, a lack of sun exposure, or an issue with your intestines.